sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/overview.md

 * SPECs
 * Processor

 Basically it acts as a giant container for all the details relevant to the experiment it will be run in.
-Essentially, it contains functions for controlling insturments, **HOWEVER** these are not called by the user, everything inside it is automated!
+Essentially, it contains functions for manipulating instruments which are _called by the experiment_.

 ___
 ### Experiment:

-This can be thought of as an intelligent Experiment config mamnger.
-It uses the built-in functions in a particular way ( as defined by the user) to:
+This can be thought of as an intelligent manager of Experiment Config.
+It uses the EC's built-in functions in a particular way ( as defined by the user) to:

 * prepare instrument.
 * save data
 * perform sweeps
-* automatically turn insturments ON \& OFF acting like a smart context manager.
+* automatically turn insturments ON \& OFF acting like a _smart context manager_.

 **Creation:** These are supposed to be created by the user, when some particular insturments are handle in a specific way to get data, and for this sequence **no** other experiemnt exists.